John Janick

 John Janick is an American record executive.
-He is the chairman and CEO of Interscope Geffen A&M Records.
+He is the chairman and CEO of Interscope Capitol Labels Group.

-Janick has been named to Billboard’s Power 100 list every year since 2014 and was named Variety's Hitmakers Executive of the year in 2018.
-He has worked with a number of artists including Fall Out Boy, Panic!
-At The Disco and Paramore, early in his career, Bruno Mars and Ed Sheeran while head of Elektra Records, and Billie Eilish, 5 Seconds of Summer, J. Cole, Kendrick Lamar, Lady Gaga and Imagine Dragons at Interscope.
+Janick has been named to Billboard’s Power 100 list every year since 2014 and was named Variety's Hitmakers Executive of the Year in 2018.
+He worked with artists including Fall Out Boy, Panic! at the Disco and Paramore early in his career; Bruno Mars and Ed Sheeran while the head of Elektra Records, and Billie Eilish, Kendrick Lamar, Lady Gaga and Olivia Rodrigo at Interscope.

-Early life
+Early life and education

-As a young man growing up in Port Charlotte, Florida, Janick was interested in music, not as a musician, but as a promoter.
+Janick grew up in Port Charlotte, Florida.
+He was interested in music, not as a musician, but as a promoter.

-"When I was a teenager, in the ’90s, I was really into underground music.
+In a 2018 interview with Entrepreneur, he said: "When I was a teenager, in the ’90s, I was really into underground music.
 I’d buy wholesale orders of CDs I loved and then sell them to friends for $10 apiece.
 Eventually I started putting together compilations.
-It wasn’t about making a profit as much as it was about turning people on to new music that I loved," he told Entrepreneur magazine.
+It wasn’t about making a profit as much as it was about turning people on to new music that I loved."

+He attended the University of Florida.

+Career

-Record label founder: Fueled by Ramen 1996-2012
+1996–2012: Fueled by Ramen, Elektra

-In 1996, while a freshman student at the University of Florida, Janick founded the independent record company Fueled By Ramen with Less than Jake drummer Vinnie Fiorello, and signed and developed bands.
-Janick convinced University of Florida to give him college credits for going on tour with Less than Jake on the Ska Against Racism Tour.
-Upon their return, they continued to sign bands, market them, cut royalty checks and everything else to promote their music.
+In 1996, while a college freshman, Janick founded the independent record company Fueled by Ramen with Less than Jake drummer Vinnie Fiorello.
+Janick convinced the University of Florida to give him college credits for going on tour with Less than Jake on the Ska Against Racism Tour.

 The label found early success with artist signings Fall Out Boy, Panic! at the Disco, and Paramore.

-Janick was met with resistance in promoting his acts, and as a result, opted for alternative methods for Fueled by Ramen such as online sales and social media promotion.
-Fall Out Boy were the first to achieve sales success, and Panic! at the Disco went on to sell four million albums worldwide.
+Janick was met with resistance in promoting his acts, and as a result opted for alternative methods for Fueled by Ramen such as online sales and social media promotion.

-Warner Music Group: Elektra Records 2009-2012
+Fall Out Boy were the first to achieve sales success, and Panic! at the Disco went on to sell more than four million albums worldwide.

-The sales of the Panic!
-At the Disco albums prompted the Warner Music Group to buy Fueled by Ramen in 2008, and install Janick as co-president of their Elektra Records label.
+The success of Panic! at the Disco albums prompted Warner Music Group to buy Fueled by Ramen in 2008, and Janick was named co-president of the WMG label Elektra Records.

 Janick signed Fun, Paramore and Twenty One Pilots to Fueled by Ramen, which he continued to run while at Elektra.
 He executive produced their albums, which went on to sell over one million records each.
 While at Elektra, Janick oversaw the careers of platinum artists Bruno Mars, Ed Sheeran, and Cee Lo Green.